NetBeholder/dotfiles/README.md

-# dotfiles from Ubuntu Server 21.10
+# dotfiles from Debian 11